jline/jline3/README.md

 The dependencies are minimal: you may use JLine without any dependency on *nix systems, but in order to support windows or more advanced usage, you will need to add either [`jansi`](https://repo1.maven.org/maven2/org/fusesource/jansi/jansi/1.17/jansi-1.17.jar) or [`jna`](https://repo1.maven.org/maven2/net/java/dev/jna/jna/4.5.1/jna-4.5.1.jar) library.

-You can also use finer grained jars:
+You can also use fine grained jars:
 * `jline-terminal`: the `Terminal` api and implementations
 * `jline-terminal-jansi`: terminal implementations leveraging the `jansi` library
 * `jline-terminal-jna`: terminal implementations leveraging the `jna` library